Page saved! You can go back to this later in your Diabetes and Me Close

 Meet Joseph

-Joseph has been a volunteer with us since October 2024 and balances his volunteering with studying for a MSc in diabetes at the University of Chester.
+Joseph has been a volunteer with us since October 2024, balancing his volunteering while he studied for a MSc in diabetes at the University of Chester.

 With a medical background, having trained as a Sonographer, it was through his work that Joseph became interested in diabetes research.